Platypus-Tech/platypus-os-original-drafts/README.md

 # Platypus Kernel
 The basic kernel for Platypus OS.
 Because Platypus OS is a totally new thing (Ok, maybe not totally, there are some, actually, a lot of files from the Linux kernel), it has an (almost) totally new kernel.
 This is where it all goes.
+NOTE, **THIS IS IN BETA STAGE.
+IF IT CRASHES, IT'S NOT MY FAULT.
+THANK YOU GNU PROJECT FOR PUTTING THAT IN YOUR LICENSE**
 ## How to get around
-I reealized that I have nothing here about how to get around.
+I realized that I have nothing here about how to get around.
 So, here we go:
 ***
 ### The `.github` folder
 That's my code scanning thing and Dependabot *thang*